 - Prevention or reduction in the chance of developing peritonitis can be done by preventing underlying causes (for example, trauma, ulcers, alcoholic cirrhosis, and pelvic inflammatory disease).

 - Individuals that are obtaining peritoneal dialysis should be very careful about hand and fingernail cleanliness to avoid contamination to the dialysis catheter.
 Skin adjacent to the dialysis catheter should be cleaned daily, and patients should follow instructions given to them by their dialysis team.

 - Preventive use of antimicrobials have been used to reduce the risk peritonitis; however, if this technique is used, it may generate antibiotic resistant organisms over time.

 - Individuals should discuss how to decrease or prevent the likelihood of peritonitis recurrence with their health-care professional.

 The prognosis for individuals who develop peritonitis depends on both the underlying cause and how rapidly the disease is treated.
 The prognosis can range from good to poor.
 For example, individuals that are treated appropriately with antimicrobials and surgery for peritonitis caused by appendicitis often have a good outcome.
-However, individuals with long-standing disease such as liver failure that develop the hepatorenal syndrome and peritonitis have a poor prognosis.
+However, individuals with long-standing diseases such as liver failure that develop hepatorenal syndrome and peritonitis have a poor prognosis.

 Health Solutions From Our Sponsors